Launch an AWS™ AMI™ Instance

 New instances may require several minutes to initialize.
 Until the initialization process finishes, the Status checks column of the EC2 Management Console will display Initializing and a clock icon.

 If you stop and restart your instance, Amazon will assign a different IPv4 address to the instance. cPanel & WHM requires a permanent IP address for all installations.
 Therefore, you must assign an elastic IP address to the instance to set a permanent address for the server.

 To assign an elastic IP address to the instance, perform the following steps:

-In the left sidebar, scroll down to the Network & Security section and click Elastic IPs.
-The Elastic IPs interface will appear.
+- In the left sidebar, navigate to the Network & Security menu and click Elastic IPs.
+The Elastic IP addresses interface will appear.

 To log in to the server via SSH and promote yourself to the

 root user, run the following commands for your cPanel & WHM server’s operating system, where

 IPADDRESS represents the server’s public (elastic) IP address: